diethardsteiner/diethardsteiner.github.io/_posts/2016-02-04-PDI-Logging-On-Hadoop.md

 title:  "Creating DI Execution Logs for Pentaho Data Integration on Hadoop"
 summary: This article explains how to set up a simple custom PDI logging framework for Hadoop
 date: 2016-02-04
-categories: Big Data
+categories: PDI
-tags: Big Data, PDI
+tags: Big-data PDI
 published: true
 ---